Spellstaker/Seam-Carving/README.md

 This project implements the method described in the paper: <http://www.cs.jhu.edu/~misha/ReadingSeminar/Papers/Avidan07.pdf>

-It provides image resizing and object removal given a 2d boolean numpy array.
+It provides image resizing, and object removal given a 2d boolean numpy array.

 The energy function used is the sum of absolute difference of horizontal and vertical adjacent pixels.